 What Causes OxyContin Withdrawal?

-Some of the worst opioid withdrawal symptoms are caused by changes in a brain system called the locus coeruleus.
-Brain cells in the locus coeruleus produce the chemical noradrenaline and send it to other parts of the brain, where it stimulates wakefulness, breathing, blood pressure and alertness.
+Changes in the brain system cause some of the worst opioid withdrawal symptoms called the locus coeruleus.
+Brain cells in the locus coeruleus produce the chemical noradrenaline and send it to other parts of the brain, stimulating wakefulness, breathing, blood pressure and alertness.
 When OxyContin sticks to opioid receptors in the locus coeruleus, it causes an overall decrease in noradrenaline activity.
 This results in drowsiness, slower respiration and lower blood pressure.

 OxyContin Withdrawal Symptoms

-OxyContin withdrawal effects are similar to those of other opioid pain medications, such as Percocet or Roxicodone.
+OxyContin withdrawal effects are similar to those of other opioid pain medications.
 They can be more severe depending on how the drug was used (snorted or injected, for example) and how large the typical dose was.
-OxyContin withdrawal symptoms are generally both physical and psychological in nature.

 - Nausea and vomiting